 Played ByMichael Jayston

 click on images to enlarge

-the Sixth Doctor found himself in an alternate version of London created by Ashley Chapel’s use of the Millennium Codex.
+The Sixth Doctor found himself in an alternate version of London created by Ashley Chapel’s use of the Millennium Codex.
 He manifested magical powers suitable to the new, unstable universe’s laws of physics.
 Using these powers began to transform him into a variant of the Valeyard.
 The Doctor’s fears of becoming the Valeyard allowed his potential in The Doctor to combine with the Great Kingdom’s unique physical properties and The Doctor’s ability to regenerate.
 This temporarily made him the Valeyard.
 The Doctor’s true self was able to re-manifest with the aid of the TARDIS as he forced down the aspect of the Valeyard within himself, The Doctor acknowledging the Valeyard’s argument that the ruthless course of action was sometimes necessary but rejecting the idea that he had to enjoy such actions to do it.
 (Millennial Rites)

 When the Seventh Doctor slept, he dreamed of his other selves in his mind, and heard the Valeyard threaten that”when the [Doctor’s] strength was at its lowest, he would reach out from the recesses of [The Doctor’s] subconscious and seize [his body].”
 (Head Games)

 When the Eighth Doctor looked into a Tomorrow Window, he saw the Valeyard standing”alone on a sand dune, [his] hair in a ponytail, [and] cloak flapping in the wind.
 (The Tomorrow Windows)

+According to a tale told by the Valeyard himself, which the Sixth Doctor noted could have”a grain of truth [to] it”, the Valeyard was created as a Time Tot on a mud planet orbiting Etarho during a period when the thirteenth incarnation of the Doctor was experimenting with ways to break the twelve-regeneration limit imposed on Time Lords by Rassilon.
+At the young age of twenty, the Valeyard was found wandering the mud swamps of the planet by a group of scavengers, who kindly gave him food to eat and, when they learned what race he belonged to, sent him to Gallifrey.
 The Time Lords examined the Valeyard’s biodata and found that it was an exact match with The Doctor’s sample.
 Knowing that this meant that the Valeyard was a temporal anomaly, they sent him to a Shadow House.
 In the Shadow House, the Valeyard met a Time Lord who had been damaged due to temporal interventions by his future self and therefore had his regeneration permanently stuck in a paradox.
 The man told the Valeyard to study the science of regeneration, in order to gain revenge on the Time Lords for what they had done to every member of the Shadow House.
 (Trial of the Valeyard)

 According to Genesta, the Valeyard was created by the Time Lords using black ops technology, possibly as a weapon.
-However, Genesta was seemingly replaced by the disguised Valeyard himself at some point, and he refused to reveal whether the claims were made by the real Genesta or him, or, indeed, Genesta had ever been more than a disguise.
+However, Genesta was seemingly replaced by the disguised Valeyard himself at some point and he refused to reveal whether the claims were made by the real Genesta or him or, indeed, Genesta had ever been more than a disguise.
 (The Brink of Death)

 On behalf of the corrupt High Council, seeking to cover up the Ravolox affair that the Sixth Doctor had accidentally uncovered, the Valeyard acted as the prosecutor in The Doctor’s trial in exchange for his seven remaining regenerations.
-(The Ultimate Foe) Keeping his end of the bargain, the Valeyard presented extracts from the Matrix depicting recent events in The Doctor’s life as evidence of The Doctor violating the Time Lords’ non-interference policy.
+(The Ultimate Foe) Keeping his end of the bargain, the Valeyard presented extracts from the Matrix depicting recent events in The Doctor’s life as evidence of the Doctor violating the Time Lords’ non-interference policy.
 (The Mysterious Planet, Mindwarp)

 Unbeknownst to the Time Lord jury present at the trial, the Valeyard had tampered with the Matrix extracts to show The Doctor in the worst possible light and steer the trial to a guilty verdict.
-He created the impression of The Doctor abandoning his companion, Peri Brown, to save himself, (Mindwarp) and also added the charge of the genocide of the Vervoids, despite their artificial nature and the act being from The Doctor’s future.
+He created the impression of the Doctor abandoning his companion, Peri Brown, to save himself, (Mindwarp) and also added the charge of the genocide of the Vervoids, despite their artificial nature and the act being from The Doctor’s future.
 (Terror of the Vervoids)